mindplace/mindplace.github.io/_posts/2016-06-29-angelhack-hpe-api.md

 <script src="https://gist.github.com/mindplace/0d1e29b8fd77f56e62b6ccc83af611b6.js"></script>

-For each of these two posts, we parsed them to get just their URLs, then triggered a call to <code>parse_posts</code> to grab content for both these posts.
+For each of these two posts, we parsed them to get just their URLs, then triggered a call to <code>parse_posts</code> to grab their content.

 This is where the meat of the work comes in.
 Using Reddit again, we used the two links we got from <code>call_to_Reddit</code> to get all the content for those posts.
 The data comes in as a giant hash, which we needed to parse for just its text elements.
 The post URLs and titles are preserved in one part of our hash, while the other part contains just the comment text data.